RazGoelman/I2C-Rtc-Project/README.md

 # I2C-Rtc-Project

-implementation of communication with the Real-Time Clock connected via I2C bus
+implementation of communication with the Real-Time Clock connected via I2C bus.

 Parameters:

     • In the Cube IDE configure I2C1 on pins PB8, PB9
     • RTC I2C device address is 208 (0xD0)
     • Write 7 bytes via I2C to RTC, starting from memory address 0: